South Africa May 28-June 2, June 2023

 PRETORIA

-This house was a “kit house” premanufactured in England, and moved three times until Smuts bought it for 300£.
+Smuts House Museum.
+This house was a “kit house” premanufactured in England and moved three times until Smuts bought it for 300£.
 It is large and full of photographs and some art with most everything including the furniture original.
-Has a large dining room, four bedrooms, study, library and three “War rooms”.
+Has a large dining room, four bedrooms, a study, a library and three “War rooms”.
 A nice piece on this wife Isie Kruge – they married in 1897.
 50, 30 reduced

 Jan Christian Smuts, (1870 – 11 September 1950) was a South African statesman, military leader and philosopher.
 In addition to holding various military and cabinet posts, he served as prime minister of the Union of South Africa from 1919 to 1924 and 1939 to 1948.